peterjkingston/Recolor-Guy/README.md

   -Program assumes BigEndian, and 32bit processing, detection to be added for added portability.
    More work to be done here.

- -Image aspect ratios fixed, however right image's height property is slightly less than the left.
-  More work to be done here.

   -Image length still not calculated correctly for all images.
 More work to be done here.